 Turn off the data and wifi connection at night.

 3. It is NOT wise for Facebook to be your only source of stress/boredom relief during the day.
 For many, relaxation can be obtained via: nature, gardening, meditation, reading, walking the dog or having fun.

 Having multiple ways to meet your relaxation needs gives you flexibility.
 Those who choose addiction can become rigid and dependent.

 A measure to tell if you have Facebook Addiction is that you feel lost and anxious when not using it.

 Facebook is a tool that is neither good or bad.
 Make sure it is serving you and you are not serving it.

-Book a free 30 minute session with Jeremy Walker to discover more about addictions and compulsions.
+Book a free 30 minute session with Jeremy Walker to discover more about addictions treatment.